 I obtained a Ph.D. in Linguistics from the University of Pennsylvania and am currently an Associate Professor at Chosun University in Korea.
 At my university, I am the principal investigator of the Child Language Lab, where we investigate young children's linguistic and cognitive development.
 I am also the founding director of the recently established Center for Data Science in Humanities.

 Within the global academic community, I serve as a member of the Governing Board at Manybabies, a global consortium of developmental researchers.
-Additionally, I hold the position of Associate Editor at the Journal of Child Language, and am on the Editorial Board of Infancy.
+Additionally, I hold the position of Associate Editor for the Journal of Child Language, and serve on the Editorial Boards of the Cambridge Elements in First Language Acquisition series and Infancy

 My Ph.D. thesis focused on Korean prosody, driven by my early linguistic curiosity about the sound system of my native language.
 After completing my Ph.D., I had the opportunity to expand my research into child language acquisition at the Department of Cognitive and Linguistic Sciences at Brown University.
 Before joining my current institution, I worked at the University at Buffalo, SUNY, and Seoul National University.